MengRao/efvitcp/README.md

 * `bool SendBuf1K`: Whether to use 1024 bytes for a DMA send buffer.
 If set to false, 2048 bytes is used. ef_vi requires that a DMA buffer be in a 4096 aligned block, and as typical MTU is 1500 bytes, using 2048 sized buffer will have 25% memeory wasted.
 So setting `SendBuf1K` to true will maximize memory unilization but reducing the max SMSS to 960 bytes.
 * `uint32_t ConnRecvBufSize`: Receving buffer size in bytes for each connection.
 It determines the maximum receive window advertised to the remote peer, and also used to hold unconsumed data(by remaining size returned by onData) and out of sequence data received.
 * `uint32_t MaxConnCnt`: Max number of connections supported.
 This is used only by TcpServer.
 * `uint32_t MaxTimeWaitConnCnt`: Max number of TIME_WAIT connections supported.
 Note that TIME_WAIT connection is not included in `MaxConnCnt`.
 A TIME_WAIT connection uses much less memory than a normal connection.
+Also note that efvitcp doesn't distinguish between active and passive closing, and all connections completing the 4-way handshake will enter into TIME_WAIT.
 * `uint32_t RecvBufCnt`: The number of DMA receive buffers(one is 2048 bytes) shared by all connections.
 These DMA buffers are used to transfer network frames received by the NIC to the application, once efvitcp got a filled buffer it can be reused again immediately, so this config don't need to be large, typically 512 is a good default value, the maxmium number ef_vi can support is 4095.
 * `uint32_t SynRetries`: Max number of SYN resents for an unestablished connection.
 When breached, onConnectionTimeout will be triggered.
 * `uint32_t TcpRetries`: Max number of data segment resents for an established connection.
 When breached, onConnectionTimeout will be triggered.